 Administration of a loop diuretic interferes with this process by impairing the accumulation of NaCl in the medulla.
 Thus, although the loop diuretic can increase ADH levels by inducing volume depletion, responsiveness to ADH is reduced because of the impairment in the medullary gradient .
 As a result, water retention and the development of hyponatremia will be limited, unless distal delivery is very low or water intake is very high.

 ●The thiazides, in comparison, act in the cortex in the distal tubule; as a result, they do not interfere with medullary function or with ADH-induced water retention.
 In addition, in vitro data indicate that thiazides increase water permeability and water reabsorption in the inner medullary collecting duct, an effect that is independent of ADH .
 In addition to water retention, the combination of increased sodium and potassium excretion (due to the diuretic) and enhanced water reabsorption (due to ADH) can result in the excretion of urine with a sodium plus potassium concentration higher than that of the plasma .
 Loss of this fluid can directly promote the development of hyponatremia independent of the degree of water intake.
-(See "Chapter 9B: Renal water excretion and reabsorption", section on 'Electrolyte-free water reabsorption'.)
+(See "Causes of hyponatremia in adults".)

 As with other diuretic-induced fluid and electrolyte complications, hyponatremia often develops within the first one to two weeks of therapy if diuretic dose and dietary intake remain relatively constant (figure 1) [1,3,11].
 After this period, the patient is in a new steady state in which further sodium and water losses do not occur.
 However, in many patients with diuretic-induced hyponatremia, the disorder first appears after many months of uncomplicated thiazide therapy [5,12].
 In these patients, perturbation of the steady state, such as an acute gastrointestinal or respiratory illness, an increase in diuretic dose, or the development of heart failure, may explain the hyponatremia.
 (See "Time course of loop and thiazide diuretic-induced electrolyte complications".)